willkyu/AutoPoke/README.md

 - If your Operator version is lower than `v1.0.0`, download AutoPoke of `v1.1` version.

 ## Update the config of AutoPoke

+> In the latest version, this section is not necessary.

 After your first launch, a `config.ini` file will be created in the same directory of AutoPoke.
 Since I found that the color of Playback differs from PCs, you should update the `Color` config in `config.ini` file, where it looks like this: